jcgonzalezb/sorting_algorithms/README.md

 # C - Sorting algorithms & Big O

-## Description of the files and folders inside this folder:
+## Description of the files inside this folder:

 - sort.h: Header file with all function prototypes.